Fighting for Your Freedom and Your Future Schedule a Consultation

 Summary

-New Fairfax County Superintendent Scott Brabrand appears to be focused on a shift to more county-wide fairness, rehabilitation and increased second chances.
+New Fairfax County Division Superintendent Dr. Michelle C. Reid appears to be focused on a shift to more county-wide fairness, rehabilitation and increased second chances.
 The overall goal of these changes seems to be to facilitate a swifter return of the student to school, in order to limit the academic impact of short-term suspension, transfers, long-term suspensions and appeals of expulsion recommendations to the school board.
 However, the manner in which the school disciplinary process is actually implemented will ultimately determine whether these aims are achieved.

 It is important for parents to completely review the new SR&R with your students, to make sure they fully understand their rights as well as their responsibilities.
-It is also important to understand the limitations of the new changes, and to seek counsel as soon as you find out your studend is faced with the posibility of disciplinary action by the school board.
+It is also important to understand the limitations of the new changes, and to seek counsel as soon as you find out your student is faced with the possibility of disciplinary action by the school board.
+In addition, special circumstances exist for students with 504 Plans or IEP's and Attorney Alene Sprano has extensive knowledge representing students with disabilities through the manifest determination process and the school disciplinary actions.